-Antagonists, Spiritually, and Morally Hostile to Jesus
+Antagonists, Spiritually and Morally Hostile to Jesus

 Luke describes the crowd at the site as spiritually and morally hostile to Jesus.
 Along with the soldiers who brutally afflicted Jesus, the crowd contemptuously laughed and mocked Him with shame.
 Furthermore, they dared Him to save Himself.
 Others walked across the site shaking their heads in disbelief of Him.
-The two thieves crucified with Jesus similarly taunted Him to save Himself if He was the Messiah.
+The two thieves crucified with Him similarly taunted Him to save Himself if he was the Messiah.
 The soldiers, who carried out the crucifixion, gambled for His cloths at the foot of the cross.
 Above all else, everyone wanted to see a supernatural deliverance of Jesus from the cross to prove His claim as the Messiah.
-Luke described this event as theōria (Grk: sight; Luke 23:48), meaning "a spectacle."
-The Lord's crucifixion was a public spectacle of disgrace and humiliation, yet out of it Jesus cries, "Father forgive them; for they know not what they do" (Luke 23:34b).
+Luke uses the Greek transliterated word theoria for "sight" (Luke 23:48) to describe this event, which means "a spectacle."
+[1] The Lord's crucifixion was a public spectacle of disgrace and humiliation, yet out of it Jesus cries, "Father forgive them; for they know not what they do" (Luke 23:34b).
 This prayer, in contrast to the many vengeful psalmic ones, would give opportunity to the crowd and eventually the world to correct the biggest error in the history of the human race, the rejection and crucifixion of the Lord of glory.